Ramirez homers as Red Sox top Jays - Article - TSN

 The Canadian Press

-TORONTO — Hanley Ramirez hit a two-run homer and David Price snapped a three-start losing skid as the Boston Red Sox defeated the Toronto Blue Jays 5-2 on Saturday.
+Hanley Ramirez hit a two-run homer off Estrada in the third inning, leading the Boston Red Sox to a 5-2 win over the Blue Jays at Rogers Centre.

+"It feels like it's usually a home run that kinda kills it for me," Estrada said.
+"Things are usually going OK and the next thing you know I get two guys on (base), the next guy hits the ball well and it just kinda ruins everything.
+Today, same thing.
+If it wasn't for that homer, who knows?"

+Estrada (2-3) allowed four runs and seven hits over six innings.
+The right-hander also walked a batter and struck out five.

 Price (3-4), in his first start since being diagnosed with a mild case of carpal tunnel syndrome earlier this week, allowed two runs and five hits, walked two and struck out six over 5 2/3 innings.